 Memorable Manitobans: Harold James Riley (1887-1975)

-Born in Winnipeg on 29 November 1887, the youngest son of R. T. Riley and Harriet Murgatroyd, he was educated at Mulvey School and was active in football, hockey, and rowing.
+Born in Winnipeg on 29 November 1887, youngest son of Robert Thomas Riley and Harriet Murgatroyd (1844-1902), he was educated at Mulvey School and was active in football, hockey, and rowing.
 He received a BSc degree in mechanical engineering at the Worcester Polytechnic Institute (Worcester, Massachusetts) followed by a law degree from the University of Manitoba.
-He was called to the Manitoba Bar in 1914.
-He practiced law with the firm of Fillmore and Riley.
+He was called to the Manitoba Bar in 1914 and practiced law with the firm of Fillmore and Riley.
 He was made a King’s Counsel in 1932.

 He died after a long illness at his Winnipeg residence, 1802-323 Wellington Crescent, on 7 July 1975.